Rescuers Extend Search For Vanuatu Quake Survivors - UrduPoint

 Rescuers Extend Search For Vanuatu Quake Survivors

-Port Vila, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2024) Rescuers say they have expanded a search for survivors in quake-rocked Vanuatu to "numerous places of collapse" beyond the stricken capital, as the reported death toll climbed to 10.
+Port Vila, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2024) Rescuers say they have expanded a search for trapped survivors in quake-rocked Vanuatu to "numerous places of collapse" beyond the capital on Friday, after the death toll climbed to at least 10.

-The 7.3-magnitude earthquake struck off the main island on Tuesday, toppling concrete buildings, setting off landslides, damaging water supplies and knocking out mobile networks.
+The 7.3-magnitude earthquake struck off the main island on Tuesday, toppling concrete buildings in Port Vila and setting off landslides.

+It has damaged water supplies, knocked out mobile networks, halted operations at the capital's main shipping port and led to a suspension of commercial flights.

-It has so far claimed 10 lives in Port Vila, according to government figures relayed Thursday by the United Nations' humanitarian affairs office.
+Ten people have been confirmed killed so far, according to ministry of health figures relayed Thursday by the United Nations' humanitarian affairs office.

-Two of the dead were Chinese and one French, their countries' embassies have confirmed.
+Two of the dead were Chinese and one French, their embassies have confirmed.

+Toll figures issued by the authorities have sometimes been contradictory as officials grapple with the disaster.

+Vanuatu President Nikenike Vurobaravu said there were "around 16 dead", citing the police, in a televised address posted by the public broadcaster VBTC news to social media.

 More than 14,000 of them are children.